4e6/text-icu-static-example/README.md

 # text-icu-static-example

-Examples of static linking with [icu][icu].
+An attempt of building static executable with [icu][icu].

 ## C example

-Directory `test` contains example C program that converts input string to UTF-16 ICU representation and prints it.
+Directory `test` contains example C program that reads a string from stdin, converts it to UTF-16 ICU representation and prints to stdout.

 [How to use ICU][how-to-use-icu] manual page suggests to use `pkg-config` for configuration options.
 The command should look like: